wannamakeudance/circle-vue/README.md

   Notice: since what I use is free version, the API speed is kind of slow.

-- Front end locates Netlify
+- Front end was deployed into Netlify https://main--dreamy-creponne-453536.netlify.app/

 ## Project Setup